juhp/fbrnch/README.md

 Merging can also be done together with building:
 ```
-$ fbrnch build package
+$ fbrnch build f33 package
 ```
 will offer to merge newer commits from the newer branch.
-Otherwise if a branch NVR is also ready pushed and built it will be skipped.
+If the branch NVR is also ready pushed and built it will be skipped.
 Branch builds are pushed to Bodhi.

-You can of course specify which branch(es) to build:
+You can also build all branches:
 ```
-$ fbrnch build f33 package
+$ fbrnch build -B package
 ```

 Scratch builds can also be done:
 ```
 $ fbrnch scratch master
 ```
+optionally a different koji target can be given.

 You can sort packages by build dependency order:
 ```